Not a Member?

 Thank you.
 Your email has been sent.

-Nystagmus, ataxia, slurred speech, decreased coordination, confusion, dizziness, insomnia, transient nervousness, motor twitching, headaches, N/V, constipation, rash, hypersensitivity reactions.
+Rash, nystagmus, ataxia, slurred speech, decreased coordination, somnolence, mental confusion, dizziness, insomnia, transient nervousness, motor twitching, acute hepatic failure, thrombocytopenia, altered taste sensation, Peyronie's disease.

-Hydantoin; inhibits seizure activity by promoting Na efflux from neurons, stabilizing threshold against hyperexcitability caused by excessive stimulation of environmental changes capable of reducing membrane Na+ gradient.
-Reduces the maximal activity of the brain stem centers responsible for the tonic phase of the tonic-clonic (grand mal) seizures.
+Hydantoin; inhibits seizure activity by promoting Na+ efflux from neurons, stabilizing the threshold against hyperexcitability caused by excessive stimulation or environmental changes capable of reducing membrane Na+ gradient.
+Reduces the maximal activity of the brain stem centers responsible for the tonic phase of tonic-clonic (grand mal) seizures.

 Absorption: Tmax=1.5-3 hrs.
 Distribution: Plasma protein binding (high); crosses the placenta; found in breast milk.
 Metabolism: Liver (hydroxylation).
 CYP2C9 and CYP2C19.
 Elimination: Urine; T1/2=22 hrs.

 Assess for hypersensitivity to the drug or other hydantoins, alcohol use, hepatic/renal impairment, porphyria, grave illness, seizures due to hypoglycemia or other metabolic causes, absence seizures, any other conditions where treatment is contraindicated or cautioned, pregnancy/nursing status, and possible drug interactions.